- Who is Cube for?

 - Messy transfer of data- Cube has a “dimensional structure” giving users 4 predefined custom dimensions (for instance “finance Cube” and “HR cube).
 To transfer data between these “dimensions” is relatively complex.
 Users first have to publish it onto Excel and save the other Cube in Excel.
 Therefore for many users the process is not considered stable or secure.

 - Limited dimensions – Companies that require granular or detailed level in reports find that Cube’s limited number of dimensions makes it difficult to do reporting flexibly or keep existing models used by companies pre-Cube.
+In fact, after analyzing over 7,000 calls with potential customers, we found that limited data dimensions was the main reason (cited 54% of the time) for companies choosing Datarails over Cube.
 For instance, one nonprofit complained that Cube does not allow them to report on a “number of different areas” and “having more dimensions available to us could make things easier”.
 In this way, Cube is one of the least flexible solutions.

 - No AI capabilities – Unlike many FP&A vendors, Cube does not have AI capabilities.
 In contrast, next gen FP&A software uses simulation, optimization and ML-based statistical modeling that links corporate strategy to execution.